The story of sunglasses

 Although these weren’t “glasses” per se, the Inuit were onto an idea that wouldn’t be fully realized until centuries later.

 The next major civilization to experiment with sunglasses was ancient China.
-However, they were used for a very different reason.
+However, they used them for a very different reason.

 These “sunglasses” were worn by judges who were supposed to remain stoic and impartial, and therefore wanted a way to hide their eyes and their emotions.